google/eng-edu/ml/cc/README.md

 6. Click on the Notebook button to open a new notebook.
 Setup is now complete.
   You can start writing and executing code.

+7. You may choose to permanently delete your Datalab VM after use.
+There is **no undo** for this operation.
+The Datalab VM, the interactive notebooks and all data will be permanently deleted.
+If you wish to proceed, from the Cloud Shell console, run the following command:

+        ./eng-edu/ml/cc/bin/datalab_delete.sh

 ### Setting Up For A Class Use: One Teacher, Multiple Students